 Investigating Your Back Pain

-Now that you’re committed to do some snooping and see if your can figure out which muscle is causing your back pain, follow these steps.
+Now that you’re committed to doing some snooping and seeing if you can figure out which muscle is causing your back pain, follow these steps.

-- Start rolling.
+- Start breaking up adhesions.
 Use a foam roller, dead tennis balls, or foam massage balls like The Orb to help break up old adhesions.
 If you’re a fan of when a massage therapist digs into your low back with his or her elbow, you might want to check out The QL Claw.

 - Learn about your muscles one-by-one.
 This is a little labor-intensive, but you’ll want to learn about the other muscles near the QL.
 Learn what movements they make and which exercises you can do to strengthen + stretch them.